First Communion Information

 Banners: Please refer to the instructions and suggestions in the First Communion Banner Kit.
 The child's FIRST name goes on the banner.
 Bring the banner to Church on the child's Communion day and hang it on the end of the pew.

 Photography: We do not allow ANY photographs to be taken during the Mass (this includes cell phone photography).
 We have a professional photographer take individual and group shots at no cost.
 Photos will be posted on the photographer's web site: www.photographybyjosephinerose.com after Saturday, May 13th.
 All photos are available free of charge for download and print.
-DVDs and video tapes are available on order from our Videographer.
-A flyer with information will be emailed to parents and sent home with the children.
+For details, click on the following link to download the flyer for Josephine Rose Photography: Forms to Print.
+Scroll down to the bottom.
+DVDs are available on order from our Videographer, James Doukas Productions.
+An order form will be emailed to parents.
+To download and print a DVD order form, click on the following link and scroll to the bottom: Forms to Print.
 You may take as many photos as you wish, inside or out of the Church, before the ceremony starts or after it is over.

 Photo Board: We ask that each child submit a small photo (wallet-size) for our First Communion Display Board.
 We place the Display Board in the Church Lobby, so that the children can see their pictures when they enter the Church.
 As soon as posssible, please submit a wallet-size photo to the child's teacher or drop it off in the Religious Education Office.

 Communion Fee: There is a $50 fee per child to help cover the costs associated with the First Communions.
 We ask that this fee be paid by the end of March.

 Reverence: Please encourage family members and friends to save conversation for outside.